mrunix00/ircarchiver/README.md

 # ircarchiver
-An IRC bot that saves your conversations
-(It's extremely buggy, don't use it)
+A bot that logs IRC conversations, written completely in pure C (It's extremely buggy, don't use it).